 Lastly, the coconut flour in the recipe not only helps bind the ingredients together but also adds a healthy fiber boost.
 Fiber can help lower cholesterol and improve digestion.

-All of these health perks is why I prefer to use nut based pancakes as a breakfast staple in our house!
+All of these health perks are why I prefer to use nut-based pancakes as a breakfast staple in our house!